| CECG

 Forest Resources

-Research: My research assesses how human activities influence aquatic
+Research: Dr. Carrick's research assesses how human activities influence aquatic

 assemblages, and ultimately how these changes alter the structure and